neha-mids/MIDS-submissions/hw9/README.md

 MIDS W251 Section 1

 1. How long does it take to complete the training run?
-A: The training run takes 24 hours to complete, with about 1.6 seconds per step
+A: The training run takes almost a full 24 hours to complete, with 1.692s per step and 36872.646 objects per second.
+The first step started at 24/Jun/2020 15:08:57 UTC and the job completed at 25/Jun/2020 14:36:19 UTC
 2. Do you think your model is fully trained?
 How can you tell?
-A:
+A: I think the model was fully trained as the loss on the validation set was flattening out and the Eval BLEU score was also beginning to plateau.
 3. Were you overfitting?
-A:
+A: No I do not think we overfit the model because the loss on the training and the validation datasets are roughly the same.
+If the training loss were much lower than the validation, that would suggest overfitting (but this is not the case).
 4. Were your GPUs fully utilized?
 A: Yes, according to the nvidia-smi output, both GPUs on both VMs (4 total) were 100% utilized
 ![vm1](Images/gpu_util_vm1.png)